-The Extradition Unit tracks Texas offenders arrested in other states and offenders returned to a TDCJ correctional institution who have not been through the revocation process.
-This year, 735 offenders were extradited to Texas and 246 warrants were issued for Texas offenders under Interstate Compact supervision in other states.
+The Extradition Unit tracks Texas clients arrested in other states and clients returned to a TDCJ correctional institution who have not been through the revocation process.
+This year, 782 clients were extradited to Texas and 212 warrants were issued for Texas clients under Interstate Compact supervision in other states.

-The Tracking Unit tracks offenders held in Texas county jails on pre-revocation warrants and ensures that the offender's case is disposed of within the time limits prescribed by law.
-This unit calculates the amount of time credited to offenders while in custody on a pre-revocation warrant.
+The Tracking Unit monitors offenders held in Texas county jails on pre-revocation warrants and ensures that the client's case is disposed of within the time limits prescribed by law.
+This unit calculates the amount of time credited to clients while in custody on a pre-revocation warrant.

-The Super-Intensive Supervision Program imposes the highest level of supervision and offender accountability, including active and passive GPS monitoring.
-An average of 254 offenders was on active GPS monitoring during each month of the year, with real-time tracking in place for those at highest risk.
-A monthly average of 2,978 offenders was monitored on passive GPS, which downloads tracking information every six hours and immediately when alerted.
+The Super-Intensive Supervision Program applies the highest level of supervision and client accountability, including active and passive GPS monitoring.
+An average of 257 clients were on active GPS monitoring during each month of the year, which downloads tracking information every hour and immediately when alerted.
+A monthly average of 2,328 clients was monitored on passive GPS, which downloads tracking information every six hours and immediately when alerted.

 Electronic monitoring allows an officer to detect curfew and home confinement violations.
-Offenders at higher risk of reoffending, or who have violated release conditions, may be placed on an electronic monitor.
-A monthly average of 2,168 offenders was on electronic monitoring during FY 2018.
+Clients at higher risk of reoffending, or who have violated release conditions, may be placed on an electronic monitor.
+A monthly average of 2,247 clients was on electronic monitoring during FY 2019.